Sabine National Wildlife Refuge: Hurricane damage

 Sabine National Wildlife Refuge was in the direct path of Hurricane Rita on September 24, 2005.
 All of the office buildings, visitor center, and maintenance shops were damaged beyond repair and have been removed.
 There are three remaining structures at the refuge headquarters area that were repaired.
 Recreational areas along Highway 27 received varying amounts of damage to bridges, piers, observation towers, boardwalks, restroom facilities, fences, and parking lots.
 Some of these facilities still require repairs and refuge staff are working with state and local partners, contractors, and other federal agencies to complete the work.

 West of Highway 27, Sabine refuge canals and marshes were severely affected by storm wind and water.
 Approximately 32000 acre of refuge marshes, levees, and canals were damaged.
-Canals and marshes are clogged with seven million cubic meters of debris from off shore rigs and coastal communities.
+Canals and marshes are clogged with seven million cubic meters of debris from offshore rigs and coastal communities.
 There are both physical and chemical hazards present throughout the refuge, many of which have settled below the marsh and water surfaces.
 Tanks and barrels containing hazardous liquids and gases have the potential to explode or break down and release toxins into the environment.
 Over 1,400 hazardous material containers have been identified and are estimated to contain between 115,000 and 350,000 gallons of hazardous liquids and gases.

+The refuge opened for the 2020-2021 season for limited activities including fishing and hunting.

+The entire complex that includes Cameron Prairie, Sabine, and Lacassine National Wildlife Refuges are scheduled to be open March 15, through Oct.
+15, 2024.